RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

 We are looking for participants with experience in using third-party libraries, over 18 years of age, and in the U.S. or Australia.
 Full informed consent information can be found here:

+Participants will be asked to fill out a 15-minute survey, in which they will be asked whether different methods for surfacing information from throughout a project's dependency tree would be helpful.

 If you are interested in participating, please contact Sarah Elder (seelder at ncsu.edu)